zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

-If there is a match, the exception gets upgraded to the matching **zException**, which then results in a proper response returned to the browser, including a HTTP status code.
+If there is a match, the exception gets upgraded to the matching **zException**, which then results in a proper response returned to the browser, including an appropriate HTTP status code.

 .. note::